 Given the restrictions and uncertainties, companies will need to carefully consider the territories for which they are seeking protection before deciding which route to pursue – and the likely costs.
 Unlike the present EP system, patentees will not be able to select those jurisdictions for which they seek protection with a Unitary Patent (as it automatically covers all participating countries), and will be required to pay the cost for having a patent granted and maintained in all countries, even if protection in most of the member states is not needed.
 Applicants requiring reduced geographic coverage may find that the regular EP (or national) patents are likely to offer a more affordable route, whereas larger companies that require protection – and are likely to face infringement actions – throughout the EU may find the new system more efficient.
 Depending on the discounted rates on offer to small entities, SMEs may take the view that they only need protection in a limited number of markets, in which case it would be more cost-effective to register national patents or an EP with limited validations.
 Patent owners will also need to think carefully about whether they want their existing patents to be opted out of the unitary litigation system (the Unified Patent Court).
 When it comes to litigating, they may find that enforcement in one or two key markets is more cost effective than paying for a Europe-wide action.
 But, until the fee structure becomes clear, it won’t be possible to make that assessment.

 Do I need to do anything now?

-There is no immediate action that you need to take in regards to your existing and pending patents; however, it would be beneficial to start looking into the system now to understand how it will work, as it is likely to influence your future filing strategies in Europe.
-It would also be wise to review your patent portfolio to identify those EP patents that have already been granted or are likely to have been granted once the option to 'opt out' of the Unified Patent Court system comes into effect.
-Novagraaf can help to advise you in this area and will keep you up-to-date with developments as they happen.
+There is no immediate action that you need to take in regards to your existing and pending patents.
+Once (if) the system does come into effect, it would of course be beneficial to start looking into the system to understand how it will work, as it is likely to influence your future filing strategies in Europe.
+At this point, it would also be wise to review your patent portfolio to identify those EP patents that have already been granted or are likely to have been granted once the option to 'opt out' of the Unified Patent Court system comes into effect.